refgenie/refgenie/docs/autodoc_build/refgenconf.md

 Exception for invalid genome config file format.

-## Class MissingConfigDataError
+## Class MissingAssetError
-Missing required configuration instance items
+Error type for request of an unavailable genome asset.

 ## Class UnboundEnvironmentVariablesError
 Use of environment variable that isn't bound to a value.

+## Class RefgenconfError
+Base exception type for this package

 ## Class MissingGenomeError
 Error type for request of unknown genome/assembly.

-## Class RefgenconfError
-Base exception type for this package

-## Class MissingAssetError
-Error type for request of an unavailable genome asset.

 ## Class RefGenConf